The Copper John

 The Copper John was first tied by angler and tier John Barr in the mid-1990’s.
 As he describes it himself in MidCurrent, he took the pattern through several design changes over several years starting in 1993.
 While early pattern trials caught fish, he didn’t consider it really refined until 1996.

 After that point it was actually friends of his that suggested experimenting with other wire colors, such as green and red, which he incorporated, especially as the materials improved.
 Barr emphasizes that the best results come from using a 2x long-shanked, heavy-wire wet fly hook, in terms of both proportions of the fly and weight (recommending the Tiemco 5262).

 While most people we’ve encountered have fished them at some point, we’ve run into many people who wished they had brought them (or more of them) when they hadn’t.
 Like most attractor flies it’s hard to explain why, but the Copper John just works, making it one of the best flies for trout, steelhead, and bass overall.

 2. When and How To Fish It

-Well first off, since the Copper John is in essence a nymph, even through it’s an attractor fly, you can use your traditional, favorite nymphing techniques to fish it successfully.
-Use the following techniques:
+Well first off, since the Copper John is in essence a nymph, even through it’s an attractor fly, when fly fishing for trout you can use your traditional, favorite nymphing approaches.
+Use the following techniques for success:

-Fishing it the current gives the fly it’s optimal motion, flash, and action.
+- Fishing in the current gives the fly it’s optimal motion, flash, and action.

-Use larger sizes (with strong hooks) and larger rubber legs for steelhead, salmon, and bass.
+- Use larger sizes (with strong hooks) and rubber legs for steelhead, salmon, and bass.

 3. Tie It, or Buy It?

-Check out our photo gallery to see some of the common variations:
+Check out our photo gallery to see some of the common variations of this trout fly: